Shogunkayo/PES_Notes/Computer Networks/101-Network Edge.md

 # EDGE DEVICES
 ---
 - The end systems/hosts which are at the 'edges' of a network
-- First router connect to the end system is called edge router
+- First router connected to the end system is called the edge router
 - Access network allows the end system to connect to the internet

 ## Access Networks
+- Network that connects network edge to the first router
 - The two most prevalent types of broadband residential access are digital subscriber line and cable

 ### 1. Digital Subscriber Line - DSL